efemberg11/GeoModel_rmakhman/documentation/docs/start/install.md

 ## macOS

-On macOS, we use the Homebrew package manager to handle and install the GeoModel packages.
-If you don't have Homebrew installed on your machine, you should install it by following the instructions on the Homebrew website: <http://brew.sh>.
-Please be attentive to any instructions printed after the installation procedure.
+On macOS, we use the [Homebrew package manager](http://brew.sh) to handle and install the GeoModel packages.
+If you don't have Homebrew installed on your machine, you should first install it by following the instructions on the Homebrew website: <http://brew.sh>.
+Please be attentive to any instructions printed after the installation procedure; there might be environment variables to set.

 !!! note